isyuck/tidal-party/README.md

 ### Config

-Next, you need to configure Tidal-Wave to your channel.
+Next, you need to configure tidal-raid to your channel.
 Replace `username` and `password` in `config.js` to the username and password/OAUTH of your bot account.
 Then change `channels` to the channel name of the *different* account hosting the stream.
 You can also change `maxActivePatterns` if you want to have more/less patterns active at once.

 ---

-### Running Tidal-Wave
+### Running tidal-raid

 *Tidal related tutorials can be found on the Tidal wiki.*

 Finally, you can start streaming!
 To get everything started:

-- Run Tidal-Wave from a terminal: `node Tidal-Wave.js`.
+- Run tidal-raid from a terminal: `node tidal-raid.js`.
 - Start SuperCollider and SuperDirt.
 - Test it by sending a `!t s "bd cp"` in your twitch chat (you don't have to be live to do this)